The Love Portrait Program

 Creating Documentation

-Each work will be filmed and shared, providing educational content about both artistic process and the deeper purposes art can serve.
+Each work is filmed and shared, providing educational content about both artistic process and the deeper purposes art can serve.

 The Inspiration: A Portrait for Mom